-If you claim a deduction of more than \$10,000, your deduction won't be allowed unless you pay a \$500 filing fee.
+If you claim a deduction of more than \$10,000 and donated an exterior restriction on a National Register building or historic district building, your deduction won't be allowed unless you pay a \$500 filing fee.
 See Form 8283-V, Payment Voucher for Filing Fee Under Section 170(f)(13), and its instructions.